blaze-vincent/sequential-rules/readme.md

 ## What is it?

-This is a simple library providing utilities for running sequential rules.
+This is a library providing barebones utilities for evaluating rules in Java.

 ## Should I use it?

 - Do you want to write business rules without learning an entire ecosystem including a new programming language?
-- Does your project need to run lots of sequential exactly one time each?
+- Does your project need to run lots of sequential rules with no re-evaluation?

 If so, this library may be useful to your project.